 With the passing of Prince in April 2016, music lost one of its most enigmatic talents.
 There was only one Prince Rogers Nelson and his death at age 57 created a huge void in the lives of his many fans.
 One very small consolation is that Prince didn’t simply change the course of popular music, he also left behind a rich legacy both in his native Minneapolis and also across the United States.

-So it’s time to put on your favourite purple shirt and leather trousers (and a raspberry beret, if you want to go all in) as we bring you the ultimate sightseers guide to Prince, in Minneapolis and beyond.
+So it’s time to put on your favorite purple shirt and leather trousers (and a raspberry beret, if you want to go all-in) as we bring you the ultimate sightseers guide to Prince, in Minneapolis and beyond.

 Paisley Park, Minneapolis

 The ultimate pilgrimage point for the self-respecting Prince fan, this is very literally the house that Prince built: a sprawling $10 million recording complex in suburban Minneapolis that opened its doors in 1987.
 Here he recorded some of his most iconic records: Sign O’ The Times, Diamonds and Pearls and, of course, the 1989 Batman soundtrack.
 It contains a recording studio and two rehearsal spaces that double as live venues.

 Prince saw Paisley Park as his answer to Elvis’s Graceland.
 Since his death, it has been converted into a museum and shrine, and stepping through its corridors you can sense his presence.
 Each April, marking the anniversary of the singer’s death, Paisley Park hosts an annual Prince 'Celebration', including performances by musicians who played with him, talks and other events (visit the official website for ticket info).

 The Capri Theater, Minneapolis